ionos-deploy-now/documentation/content/docs/faq.md

 ## Is the interface english only?
 Yes.
 Just like GitHubs interface, the Deploy Now interface is in english for all markets.

-## Is Deploy Now for free?
-Deploy Now uses a freemium model.
-The three static starter project packages included in the free membership will stay for free.
-You can purchase additional project packages with more storage and staging deployments or PHP and database support any time.

 ## Where can I place feature requests?
 [Our team](/about-us) is continuously working on improving Deploy Now based on your needs and wishes.
 You can drop your feedback or feature requests directly via [GitHub Actions](https://github.com/ionos-deploy-now/ionos-deploy-now/issues/new/choose) or below our [post](https://www.producthunt.com/posts/deploy-now) on Product Hunt.